danielfspencer/b4c/README.md

   -q --quiet              only print error messages -h, --help              display help for command
-  If neither -c nor -a is specified then the input files's extension determines the mode
+  If neither -c nor -a is specified then the input file's extension determines the mode

   - Compile program.b4 into program.asm
   $ b4c program.b4